Netflix/falcor/README.md

 -----------------------------

 P1
-- add open graph metadata to base template
 - verify social sharing metadata is set up and results in clean share visuals
-- add skip to main link for AT users
-- improve intro animation perf
-- finish documenting this repo
+- browser test

 P2
+- gather more data on and improve intro animation perf if possible
 - add small footer that just acts like bottom padding?
 I can't find any other sites that do this, so I'm not sure if we want to.